Bad Girls Bible

 First things first: a little anatomy.
 Although you might have Googled “swollen vagina,” you probably meant the vulva – the exterior portion of your genitals that includes the labia minora and majora, the clitoris and mons.
 Check out my guide on what a normal vagina looks like to quickly brush up on your terminology.

-Side note: If you are currently struggling to orgasm during sex or masturbation, then you may want to learn about the Easy Orgasm Solution.
-It will teach you how to have multiple vaginal and full body orgasms during sex and masturbation.
-It works even if you currently struggle to orgasm during sex or when masturbating.
+Side note: If you currently struggle to orgasm, then you may want to learn about the Easy Orgasm Solution.
+It will teach you how to orgasm easily and reliably.
+It works even if you find it challenging to orgasm during sex or when masturbating.
 You can find out more here.

 You can more easily see and feel swelling in this area.
 In fact, you might not even realize if you’re experiencing internal swelling.
 But your cervix is one internal organ that can become inflamed, typically from sex that’s too rough, big penis sex, infections, STIs and even using IUDs.